QBDI/QBDI/README.rst

 x86
 ^^^

-The previous step can be follow but using the ``config-linux-X86.sh`` configuration script instead.
+You can follow the same instructions as for x86-64 but instead, use the ``config-linux-X86.sh`` configuration script.

 macOS
 +++++